INSPIRING SUPER BOWL SUNDAY AD SPOTLIGHTS A PIONEERING ATHLETE WITH A PROSTHETIC LEG AIMING TO PLAY DIVISION 1 BASEBALL

 Spot to Air in Greenville during Sunday’s Big Game Honors Parker Byrd's Extraordinary Journey

-By highlighting Parker Byrd's story on Superbowl Sunday in Greenville we aim to inspire the local community and beyond, proving that challenges can be overcome with determination and support.”GREENVILLE, NORTH CAROLINA, UNITED STATES, February 6, 2024 /EINPresswire.com/ -- In a heartwarming gesture to celebrate the big game just a few days away, Bob Babbitt, co-founder of the Challenged Athletes Foundation, has invested in a powerful Super Bowl ad.
+Greenville, NC, Feb.
+06, 2024 (GLOBE NEWSWIRE) -- In a heartwarming gesture to celebrate the big game just a few days away, Bob Babbitt, co-founder of the Challenged Athletes Foundation, has invested in a powerful Super Bowl ad.
 This one-minute commercial spotlights the inspiring journey of Parker Byrd, a young man determined to become the first person to play Division 1 baseball with a prosthetic leg.

 Parker Byrd, a highly recruited baseball player, faced a life-altering challenge when he lost his right leg below the knee in a tubing accident in July 2022, just months before embarking on his freshman year at East Carolina University.
 Undeterred by adversity, Byrd courageously pursues his dream of playing Division 1 baseball with a prosthetic leg provided by OSSUR and the Challenged Athletes Foundation.